chhuang-one/sqxclib/doc/Sqdb.md

 sqdb_migrate() use schema's version to decide to migrate or not.
 It has 2 schema parameters, the first 'schema_current' parameter is the current version of the schema, and the second 'schema_next' parameter is the next version of the schema.
 Changes of 'schema_next' will be applied to 'schema_current'.
 You can't reuse 'schema_next' after migration because this function may move data from 'schema_next' to 'schema_current'.

+Please do not alter, rename, and drop tables directly in the first 'schema_current' parameter, but instead do these operations in the second 'schema_next' parameter then run migrate() to apply the changes to 'schema_current'.

 To notify the database instance that the migration is completed, call sqdb_migrate() and pass NULL in the last parameter.
 This will clear unused data, sort tables and columns, and synchronize current schema to database (mainly for SQLite).

 use C functions